yjq8812/efficientSegmentation/README.md

 For more details:
 Yu, J. and M. B. Blaschko: Efficient Learning for Discriminative Segmentation with Supermodular Losses.
 BMVC, 2016.

-1. Usage
+- Usage

 (1) Dataset:

-- This implementation uses the dataset provided by:
+This implementation uses the dataset provided by:
--

 V. Gulshan, C. Rother, A. Criminisi, A. Blake and A. Zisserman Geodesic Star Convexity for Interactive Image Segmentation, CVPR, 2010.
 Run directly main.m first.
 It by defaut runs on a preprocessed and downsampled dataset "Sampled690.mat".

 - One can change the dataset in mainInit.m in order to use the OriginalData.mat, which takes longer time.

-(2) Loss function and its optimization:
+(2) customer loss functions and its optimization:

-- Define your loss function in customLossFunction.m following the specific format.
+(i) Define your loss function in customLossFunction.m following the specific format.

-- Use your loss function in mainInit.m with the name your defined.
+(ii) Use your loss function in mainInit.m with the name your defined.

-- '8connected' is the loss in the paper.
+(iii) '8connected' is the loss in the paper.

-2. Rerun the prepocessing
+- Rerun the prepocessing

 We followed the feature extraction procedure as in: